 - Click the "view document" button to verify whether the uploaded document is legible; if it is not legible, try again

 - If you need assistance, please note that public libraries, office supply stores (Kinko's, Office Max, Office Depot, Staples, etc.), and other services can create scanned documents for you

 UC Santa Barbara reserves the right to require official transcripts at any time during the admissions process, and rescind any offer of admission made if discrepancies between uploaded and official transcript(s) are found.

 For all tests, UCSB reviews only the most recent and complete set of test scores reported.

 Graduate Record Examination (GRE)

-institution code is 4835).
+Applicants must make arrangements to take the GRE directly with ETS and should instruct ETS to report scores to UCSB (the institution code is 4835).
 You do not need to provide an ETS department code when sending your scores, but if you do provide a department code we will still receive your scores.